deephaven/deephaven-core/demo/web/src/main/notebooks/Python_AI/02 Deephaven with TensorFlow.md

 ```
 \
 \
 The model works like a charm!
 We classified the Iris flower dataset using Deephaven tables and TensorFlow.
 That's kind of cool, but it's cooler to do classifications on a live feed of incoming observations.
 We'll now show how to do that.
-As you'll see, it turns out it's incredibly easy to do so with Deephaven!
+As you'll see, it's incredibly easy with Deephaven!

 ## Define bounds for making realistic faux Iris measurements

-We first need to set up a table that we can write faux Iris measurements in real-time to.
+We first need to set up a table to write faux Iris measurements in real time.
 We can use the minimum and maximum of each measurement to make sure the faux measurements are realistic.

 ```python
 min_petal_length, max_petal_length = raw_iris["PetalLengthCM"].min(), raw_iris["PetalLengthCM"].max()